 A charitable lead trust is the opposite of a charitable remainder trust.
 With a lead trust, St. Mary’s would receive payment from the trust for a predetermined number of years, after which time the trust would terminate and the remainder would pass to named remainder beneficiaries (usually your family members).
 This type of trust may remove assets from your estate while allowing the appreciation to pass to a family member either tax free or at a reduced tax rate while helping St. Mary’s.
 The gift and income tax consequences of charitable lead trusts can be complex, so you should consult your tax advisor.

 In order to help plan for St. Mary’s future, let us know if you have included the Seminary in your estate planning.
 As required by mandate from St. Mary’s Board of Trustees, any revenue over $5,000 received from estate gifts will be designated to St. Mary’s School of Theology Endowment, unless the donor specifies otherwise.
-Some donors have restricted their gifts for special purposes, such as the Knott Library renovations, seminarian scholarships, the Ecumenical Institute of Theology, St. Mary’s Chapel renovations, and St. Mary’s Center for Continuing Formation to name a few.
+Some donors have restricted their gifts for special purposes, such as the Knott Library renovations, seminarian scholarships, St. Mary’s Ecumenical Institute, St. Mary’s Chapel renovations, and St. Mary’s Center for Continuing Formation to name a few.
 If you have a special interest in St. Mary’s and would like to restrict your gift, please make your intentions clear on all legal documentation and alert the Office of Institutional Advancement of your decision.
 St. Mary’s respects the privacy of our benefactors and will keep your gift confidential if requested.